 The book starts with an assessment of how fragile the food transportation system really is.
 He makes the case that the United States government is ill-equipped to deal with a worst case scenario and that most people in America are spoiled and completely unprepared for a major disaster.
 Situations like what happened in the Louisiana Superdome after Hurricane Katrina and the 1992 Los Angeles Riots are brought up as examples of this.

 Each chapter starts the same way: An assessment of how bad things are.
 For example, the chapter on survival hygiene and sanitation begins with a description of how dependent we are on trash pickups and running water to stop the spread of disease.
 There were times when I got annoyed and thought to myself, “You don’t have to convince me.
 I already bought the book!”

-Once I finished reading it, I realized why the author spends so much time reminding the reader how fragile our way of life is.
-He doesn’t want his book to be one of those survival guides people skim, put on the shelf and forget about.
-He wants his book to make an emotional impact strong enough to inspire you to get prepared right away.
+But once I finished reading the book, I realized why the author spends so much time reminding the reader how fragile our way of life is.
+He doesn’t want his book to be one of those survival guides that people skim, put on the shelf and forget about forever.
+He wants his book to make an emotional impact strong enough to inspire you to start getting prepared right away.
 And for me, it worked!